 Other New Improvements in VMware VSAN 6.2

 - Sparse Swap – can reclaim space used by memory swap.
-It’s an advanced option on a host which enables setting policy for swap to no space reservation.
-VMs which are configured with a lot of memory and creating large swap files which consumes a lot of space on the VSAN datastore.
-By specifying an advanced host parameter (yes, it’s and advanced config per host) you can make the swap file thin provissioned.
-The parameter is ..
+It’s an advanced option on a host which enables the setting policy for swap to no space reservation.
+VMs which are configured with a lot of memory and creating large swap files which consume a lot of space on the VSAN datastore.
+By specifying an advanced host parameter (yes, it’s and advanced config per host) you can make the swap file thin provisioned.
+The parameter is .